-Sarah Desmarais was a participant in MoDA’s current research project, Katagami in Practice: Japanese stencils in the Art School.
+Sarah Desmarais was a participant in MoDA’s research project, Katagami in Practice.
 Her research focused on the practice of making, and how it can be used to approach the katagami reflectively, critically and creatively.

 Sarah’s response goes beyond simply noting the stencils as examples of interesting motifs, technical virtuosity or traditional technique.
 She combined her professional experience as a textile maker with her experience of using ethnographic and auto-ethnographic methods of data collection.

 My research concerns the distinctive kinds of learning and reflection possible through the process of making.
 I’m getting to know the katagami through practical engagement.
 A good part of this practical work involves printing and dyeing textiles using traditionally made stencils and rice paste.
 But I started off by drawing from the katagami at MoDA.

 Every drawing is a new exercise in learning to see, as valuable in terms of process as end product.
 I know from experience that making a drawing is a good way of assimilating visual material.
 The process of capture through mark-making is slow in comparison to taking a photograph.
 It is spacious enough for the metabolization of visual information.
 This is particularly useful when I find myself dazzled by spectacularly complex and finely executed designs of many of the katagami stencils.